 2RTS + Ready to Spray (A hose-end spray bottle)

-Note: Control of diseases and insects on large trees may not be feasible, since adequate coverage of the foliage with a pesticide cannot be achieved.
+Note: Control of diseases and insects on large trees may not be feasible since adequate coverage of the foliage with a fungicide cannot be achieved.
 As with all pesticides, read and follow all label instructions and precautions.